Brentwood’s Promise Banners – a local legacy for the Coronation of King Charles III

 The Promise Banners are four fabric artworks co-created by people in Brentwood with artist Becky Vincer, as part of the local coronation legacy.

-Becky faciliated workshops for families at a festival, local creative adults, a SEN youth group, a YMCA and a shopping centre.
+Becky facilitated workshops for 150 people including families at a festival, a SEN youth group, a YMCA, and for shopping centre visitors and local creative adults.
 Their Promise Banners were exhibited, in an empty unit at The Baytree Shopping Centre, as part of the Brentwood Art Trail in June 2023.

 Each banner has a theme inspired by the four national flowers of the UK, which make up King Charles III’s coronation emblem, the rose (England), the daffodil (Wales), the thistle (Scotland) and the shamrock (Ireland).